JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 <span class="caption" STYLE="font-size:85%"> Salvador Luria ([source](https://www.nobelprize.org/prizes/medicine/1969/luria/facts/
 )), bacteriophages attacking an *E. coli* bacterium ([source](https://www.newyorker.com/tech/annals-of-technology/phage-killer-viral-dark-matter)). </span>

 The biologist Salvador Luria would be the first to crack this challenge.
 Luria chose the bacterium *Escherichia coli* as a model organism.
 Most of his colleagues did not consider lowly bacteria relevant for answering deep evolutionary problems.
-But Luria, a relative newcomer in the field, suspected something we now know to be true: Many molecular mechanisms of evolution are shared across the tree of life, all the way from humans to bacteria. *E. coli’s* 20 minute replication cycle allowed Luria to go from a single bacterium to millions in less than a day: Enough replication cycles for many mutations to occur.
+But Luria, a relative newcomer in the field, suspected something we now know to be true: Many molecular mechanisms of evolution are shared across the tree of life, all the way from humans to bacteria. *E. coli’s* 20 minute replication cycle allowed Luria to go from a single bacterium to millions in less than a day.
+Enough replication cycles for many mutations to occur.

 Luria had also determined an *E. coli* mutation with a clear fitness effect.
 Like other bacteria, *E. coli* is involved in an intense arms race with bacteriophages (viruses that infect bacteria).
-One such virus is the T1 phage, which kills most *E. coli* bacteria.
-Most, but not all, because *E. coli* can gain resistance to T1 by a mutation in the receptor protein to which T1 attaches itself.
+One such virus is the T1 phage, which kills *E. coli* bacteria.
+But some bacteria are resistant to T1, because of a mutation in the receptor protein to which T1 attaches itself.
 Luria reasonsed that this mutation determined life or death during a T1 invasion --- a clear fitness readout.

 Luria decided to investigate if *E. coli’s* T1 resistance occurred spontaneously, or in response to the T1 threat.
 Only the second outcome would be consistent with non-random and adaptive mutations.
 But a key challenge still remained: how to tell the two hypotheses apart?